Testing your patient transfer policy…The first 3 Of 9 critical questions and answers

 After connecting her to the right team member for processing the transfer, you hang up the phone.
 But after this call, you don’t move on.
 You pause because it suddenly occurs to you that the transfer from last month resulted in a series of uncovered, denied, and ultimately unpaid claims totaling $500,000.

 That time everything appeared to be right, on the surface anyway.
 But it ended badly from a financial perspective for both your bottom line and the financial part of the patient experience.
 Will this one end the same?

 If you haven’t personally experienced this scenario, you probably know someone who has.
-And while it may seem obvious, simply having a transfer policy doesn’t equal protection from the scenario you just read.
+And while it may seem obvious, simply having a transfer policy doesn’t protect you from the scenario just discussed.
 It happens often… too often.

 The most important part of this question is whether EMTALA applies to the transfer.
-EMTALA is applicable to transfers and governs how patients may be transferred from one facility to another facility.
+EMTALA is applicable to transfers and governs how patients may be transferred from one facility to another.
 Under federal law, a patient is considered “stable for transfer” if the treating physician at the originating facility determines no material deterioration will occur during the movement (transfer) between facilities and that the receiving facility has the capacity to manage the patient’s medical condition.
-EMTALA does not control the transfer of stable patients; however, patients with incompletely stabilized emergency medical conditions still may be transferred under EMTALA if one of two conditions exists, as follows:
+EMTALA does not control the transfer of stable patients.
+However, patients with incompletely stabilized emergency medical conditions still may be transferred under EMTALA if one of two following conditions exists:

 - The patient (or someone acting on the patient’s behalf) provides a written request for transfer despite being informed of the hospital’s EMTALA obligations to provide treatment.

 - A physician certifies that medical benefits reasonably expected from transfer outweigh the risk to the individual.